ADHD Oxfordshire

 These symptoms show up in many ways.

-disorganised
+- disorganised

-forgetful
+- forgetful

-impatient
+- impatient

-slow to get started on tasks
+- slow to get started on tasks

-and frequently not finishing them.
+- frequently not finishing tasks

 At school they often do not perform as well as would be expected for their ability level and may have difficulties with classmates as well as teachers.
 ADHD makes it hard for young people to reach their potential but if they can find something they are interested in they can excel.